Jonathan-Ma/Jonathan-Ma.github.io/projects/finalProject.md

 On the homepage users get random surfing buddy picks and also random surfing location picks.
 <img src="../images/final-home-page-pic.png" height='500' width='700'>
 ## Contributions
 For this project I worked both frontend and backend.
+For the frontend part I implemented the look for the homepage, landing page, and navbar.
+The whole site looks horrendous but I gave it my best.
+For the backend portion I created the location collection for the homepage and also a helped with the user collection for the connect page.